The Golden Spice: Unlocking the Health Benefits of Turmeric

 • Could Result in Indigestion and Stomach Upset

-The effects of turmeric may include diarrhoea, nausea, and upset stomach.
+The effects of turmeric may include diarrhea, nausea, and upset stomach.
 It may also trigger an allergic reaction in certain persons.

 Reduce your intake of turmeric or stop using turmeric supplements if you experience any of these negative effects.